DinakarBijili/Jarvis-Virtual-Assistant/README.md

 ![](https://img.shields.io/badge/Python-3.9.0-brightgreen.svg)
 # Project description
- Jarvis is a  virtual assistant capable of conversation, following basic commands and used to automate your tasks
+ Jarvis is a  virtual assistant capable of conversation, following basic commands and used to automate your tasks like.
+* Search anything on google or YouTube.
+* plays music.
+* Tells latest news from Times of India.
+* Finds any Location.
+* Tells jokes and facts.
+* And more...